KanamyStewart/kanamystewart/README.md

 # I'm Kanamy Stewart

 + I Live in 🇧🇷
-+ I'm currently working  🖥️
++ I'm currently working Euax  🖥️
-+ Learning to build  🔰
++ Learning to build Ruby and Ruby on Raills 🔰

 # Top Langs